 This is one of the tips I have heard before for safe cycling but I was definitely ignoring it far too often.
 Now, when I’m in a position where I can travel at the speed of the traffic or I believe that a car is not safe to overtake me I travel in the centre of the lane.
 In-fact, cycling in the centre of the lane is my default position.
 I only move to the side when I comfortably feel a car can overtake me.

 2. Not having an awareness of the road users behind you

 Frequent glancing over the shoulder every 8-10 seconds gives you a good awareness of the road users behind.
 This means you don’t get any nasty surprises.
 The huge side benefit of this is that cars will feel like they are being watched and therefore will behave with more courtesy towards you.
 Also, by glancing, you draw their attention towards you so they recognise your position on the road.
 Eye contact has a huge role to play in keeping safe on the roads therefore don’t stop glancing behind you.

 3. Allowing a car to pull up next to you at a junction

-If a car manages to pull up next to you at a junction then when it comes to move off you are going to be in a dangerous, narrow position.
-Instead, when you see a junction up ahead, you should move into the centre of the road.
+If a car manages to pull up next to you at a junction, then when it comes to move off you are going to be in a dangerous, narrow position.
+Instead, when you see a junction up ahead, you should move into the centre of the lane you are in.
 This prevents cars from forcing you into a horrible position and allows you to move off safely.
 I made this error during the training course and the instructor was less than impressed!

 4. Moving off from the kerb with no clear view of where the cars are